karekoho/dpkg-package-viewer/README.md

 Pulls down two images from Docker Hub and starts the containers.

-Client is listening on http://localhost:8080
+Vue.js client is listening on http://localhost:8080

+Angular client is listening on http://localhost:8081

 Server is listening on http://localhost:5000